51r/terraform-test-repo/README.md

 # terraform-test-repo
-The repo was created by HashiCorp Terraform
+This repo was created by HashiCorp Terraform